We use limited cookies

 Vaccine misinformation is misleading and potentially dangerous, especially when directed at groups who are at increased risk of harm from covid-19, such as pregnant women.
 When medical doctors lend their professional authority to that misinformation, their statements can be influential.
 This could cause members of the public to believe in dangerous fake science, and erode public trust in the medical profession.

-We are a small group of individual doctors working with Good Law Practice, the not for profit law firm set up by Good Law Project, to require the GMC to investigate doctors who deliberately share vaccine misinformation on social media and more widely.
-We are bringing the case because we believe the GMC must fulfill its obligations to protect the public from misinformation.
-We have chosen to remain anonymous to reduce the risk of personal abuse.
+A doctor is working with Good Law Practice, the not for profit law firm set up by Good Law Project, to require the GMC to investigate doctors who deliberately share vaccine misinformation on social media and more widely.
+He is bringing the case because he (and other doctors) believe the GMC must fulfill its obligations to protect the public from misinformation.

-The sums raised, net of processing fees, will be used to meet our legal costs.
-If for some reason we don’t spend all the money on this case the surplus will be allocated by the doctors to other litigation to protect the NHS.
+The sums raised will be used to meet the legal costs arising.
+If for some reason all the money on this case, net of processing fees, is not spent on this case, the surplus will be allocated by the doctor to other litigation to protect the NHS.

 We are delighted to announce that the High Court has granted permission to proceed with the legal challenge .
 The hearing is due to be listed for 1 day in 2024.